kolkhis/lac/src/contributing.md

 ### Clone the Fork to your Local Machine
 Then you'll need to clone your fork down to your local machine in order to work on it.
 ```bash
 git clone git@github.com:yourname/lac.git
 ```

 ### Create a New Branch
-Whenever making changes, it is common to create a branch with an appropriate name, switch to that branch, then make changes there.
+Whenever making changes contributors are highly encouraged to create a branch with an appropriate name.
+Switch to that branch, then make changes there.

 For example, if you're working on the Unit 1 Worksheet:
 ```bash
 git branch unit1-worksheet